styleflasher/ezplatformbasebundle/doc/README.md

 ```
 'myadress@test.com'|obfuscateEmail
 ```
-Therfore we provides a override of the ezrichtext fieldtype.
-Enable it with:
+Therfore we provides overrides of the ezrichtext and ezemail fieldtypes.
+Enable them with:

 Load the javascript fron the cdn or import it from the assets folder.